shaikharfan7/MyShare-filesharingjavaapp/README.md

 To send files, click on source button and select destination path of the source file and click send.

-To receive, click on destination button and select location and give the file name (with extension) and make sure to set ip address of the sender  (Server).
+To receive, click on destination button and select location and give the file name (with extension) and make sure to set IPv4 address of the sender  (Server).

 ## Contributing